The Okera Portal provides a Reports page where users who have access to it can view usage metrics about events occurring in the system.

 Note that even though a user has access to the Reports page, the audit views are set up to only show audit logs pertaining to the datasets a user has

-Reports will show aggregated metrics for all of the datasets on which the current user has admin privileges.
+By default, reports will show aggregated metrics for all of the datasets on which the current user has the

 - Last 24 hours (default): reports will show data from the 24 hours prior to visiting the page.

-- Last 7 days: reports will show data for 7 days prior to visiting the page.
+- Last 7 days: reports will show data for seven days prior to visiting the page.

-You can drill down further on a report by clicking on any data point in the report.
+On most reports, a user can drill down further by clicking on any data point in the report.
 The drilldown displays a sample of up to 100 queries run for the selected data point.
 This allows users to explore the underlying data powering the reports.

 There are a few things to note about this query: